cbdevnet/midimonster/README.md

 * A C compiler
 * GNUmake

+To build for Windows, the package `mingw-w64` provides a cross-compiler that can be used to build a subset of the backends as well as the core.

 ### Build

-Just running `make` in the source directory should do the trick.
+For Linux and OSX, just running `make` in the source directory should do the trick.

 Some backends have been marked as optional as they require rather large additional software to be installed, for example the `ola` backend.
-To build these, run `make full` in the backends directory.
+To create a build including these, run `make full`.

+To build on windows, install the crosscompiler package listed above and run `make windows`.
+This will build `midimonster.exe` as well as a set of backends as DLL files.

 ## Development